TiagoApolinario/CodingChallengeSB/README.md

 1. Depth position start from zero, not one;
 2. There can be no gaps in between depth positions;
-3. For the scenario "getBackups(“QB”, JaelonDarden)" where the expected output is #10 – Scott Miller, I am assuming the specification is wrong the for Scott Miller to be returned we should call "getBackups(“LWR”, JaelonDarden)"
+3. For the scenario "getBackups(“QB”, JaelonDarden)" where the expected output is #10 – Scott Miller, I am assuming the specification is wrong, and for Scott Miller to be returned we should call "getBackups(“LWR”, JaelonDarden)"